prince-ph0en1x/prince-ph0en1x.github.io/pages/quantum.md

 ### My favourite Universal Gate Set

+What is computation?
+It is a set of inputs getting transformed to a set of outputs.
+Let the set of inputs be $I={i0,i1,i2,...,in}$ and the set of outputs be $O={o0,o1,o2,...,om}$.

 ### Quantum Quixote

 There is already a [Quantum Pontiff][1], [Quantum Sheikh][2] and [Quantum Pundit][3].
 Hey, I am a Hindu by birth and pundit is already taken!
 Also, I am so confused - am I an atheist or an agnostic.
 Duh!
 It is not about your real faith.... do I believe in a single way of doing computation, a single enterprise taking over, a single physical platform.... no!
 But also, when it comes to quantum, I am not an atheist like [Gil Kalai][4].
 Rather the opposite.
 I like to dream big - even unrealistic, quixotic.
 And that has set me on a course through the stormy waters on my own adventure: The Ingenious Gentleman Sir Quan' Quixote of Delft.